Computer types

 Shell commands

 The AI runs shell commands for builds, installs, git operations, and scripts.
 Commands run on the cloud machine’s persistent filesystem.
-Rules enforced by the system:- Database clients (psql, pg) are never installed.
-The AI uses the database tool instead.
+Rules:- The AI prefers the database tool over shell database clients.

-- File paths are scoped to the workspace.
+- App and repo file operations are scoped to their workspace.

 - Destructive patterns are caught by tool policies.